Colourful Place Names of Newfoundland

-Originally called Passage Harbour the area was later referred to, in a 1706 dispatch by a Major Lloyd concerning a battle between the English and French, as Comby Chance.
+Originally called Passage Harbour, the area was later referred to (in a 1706 dispatch by a Major Lloyd concerning a battle between the English and French) as Comby Chance.
 It appears that the Major had mistakenly referred to the place by the name of the river that flows through it, Come By Chance.
-In any event the name stuck and the community has been know as Come By Chance ever since.
-It is not know exactly how the river originally got its name but it would probably be safe to assume that it was because someone had come upon it by chance.
+In any event, the name stuck and the community has been know as Come By Chance ever since.
+It is not known exactly how the river originally got its name, but it would probably be safe to assume that it was because someone had come upon it by chance.

 Another historian, E.R.
 Seary, has put forth two theories.
 One idea suggests that it was named for the motion of the sea.
 His other theory proposes that the name was derived from a Dorsetshire family named Whittle that may have once lived there and left the area.
 This theory tends to agree with popular legend that says that the place was originally named Whittle's Bay after a Captain Whittled who had lived there.
 The story goes that following the captains death his wife packed up the family and returned to their home in Dorsetshire, hence the name change, and the innocent but amusing double entendre.

 Cow Head is a small community, population 475, on Newfoundland's Great Northern Peninsula.
-It is one of those rare communities that knows definitively where its name originated. originally dubbed Cape Pointe by the famous French explorer Jacques Cartier it was later named Tete de Vache, which means head of a cow, by the French fisherman who lived there, because of a large rock on the shoreline that, when viewed from the sea, looks like the head of a cow.
-When the English moved into the area the place became known simply as cow Head.
+It is one of those rare communities that knows definitively where its name originated.
+Originally dubbed Cape Pointe by the famous French explorer Jacques Cartier, it was later named Tete de Vache, which means head of a cow because of a large rock on the shoreline that, when viewed from the sea, looks like the head of a cow.
+When the English moved into the area the place became known simply as Cow Head.

-It is not know for certain how Trinity got its name but the topic is one of much speculation.
+It is not know for certain how Trinity got its name, but the topic is one of much speculation.
 Some believe that the name comes from the three "arms" that constitute Trinity's harbour.
-Other's say that it is a reference to the Holy Trinity.
-The most romantic story from this school of thought is that the Portuguese Explore Gasper de Corte Real gave the place its name after sailing into the Harbour on Trinity Sunday, 1501.
+Others say that it is a reference to the Holy Trinity.
+The most romantic story from this school of thought is that the Portuguese explorer Gasper de Corte Real gave the place its name after sailing into the harbour on Trinity Sunday, 1501.
 This seems very unlikely however, as the town appears on early Portuguese maps as Bay de St. Cyria.
 Though it is probable that the name is of a religious origin it is more likely English than Portuguese.